isaachcamp/msc-labbooks/_build/html/_sources/era5_analysis/week10.md

 In austral winter, there is still a ring-like structure, again more diffuse, however it is generally at lower latitudes.
 The strong positive region seen across the Pacific faithfully follows the line of zero correlation in the mean height field -- a consistent feature for all seasons (as it is for all SAM correlation maps).
 This region has the strongest positive correlation value, around 0.35, however there are several other strongly positive regions: south of South Africa, off the Brazilian coast at approximately 35S, off the east coast of Madagascar and from central Australia spreading west across the Indian ocean.
 There is little in the way of negative correlation; what little there is is quite weak.

 The strong positive band that is seen in all seasons is once again present for both spring and autumn.
 In both seasons, the region is well-aligned with the zero-line of mean height anomalies correlation field, consistent with summer and winter.
 In autumn, this band is generally weaker than spring, and more diffuse, also further east along the Pacific.
 Whereas, the band in spring is quite narrow, and wraps around the pole more, whilst the autumn band almost traces a line between South America and the New Zealand's north island, dipping to higher latitudes before returning equatorward.
 Two other positive regions are present in autumn, one over the Weddell sea, a second further eastward.
 In spring, the ring-like structure of summer is still absent, though the positive band strongly resembles a portion of the ring.
 There is a strong negative region equatorward of the positive band, well-aligned with the positive maximum observed in the mean height field.

+## 2022 May 04

+### Seasonal Correlation Maps

+#### DMI

+##### Mean Height Anomalies

+A strong positive ring is consistently located between 20S and 45S, broken in places with weaker correlations during the transition seasons.
+The ring is most prominent during austral summer.
+The strongest regions are found around Australia, extending from the western Pacific to south of the Indian subcontinent in austral summer, however it can vary significantly.
+The region appears over the Indian ocean during the autumn months, whilst it is quite prominent over Australia and poleward during the winter and spring months.
+The region for these months is much reduced as compared to summer.

+A strongly negative region appears over South America during winter and spring months, with a significant positive region located directly beneath this region during spring.
+This positive region exists in other season, however it is much weaker.

+##### Short-Scale Variance Anomalies

+There is a consistent negative region that moves across from the central Indian ocean during during summer, with the negative extremum migrating eastward -- found over Australia in the winter months.
+During the transitional seasons, the extent of this region grows and the maximum shifts eastward.
+This region aligns fairly well with the positive region in the mean height anomalies field.

+A positive region located south of this negative region is observed in all seasons.
+It is much weaker during spring, however another, possibly associated, positive region is located east of New Zealand.

+There is a second consistent positive region in the central Atlantic, between 20S and 40S appearing in all seasons except austral summer.
+This is a particularly strong patch, which may suggest a teleconnection between the IOD and this region.

+#### ZW3

+##### Mean Height Anomalies

 ### El Nino-Southern Oscillation Complexity {cite}`timmermann_ninosouthern_2018`